Oklahoma panhandle: Economy

-The panhandle is rather thinly populated (when compared to the rest of Oklahoma) making the labor force in this region very small.
+The panhandle is rather thinly populated (when compared to the rest of Oklahoma); this makes the labor force in this region very small.
 Farming and ranching operations occupy most of the economic activity in the region, with ranching dominating the drier western end.
 The region's higher educational needs are served by Oklahoma Panhandle State University in Goodwell, 10 miles southwest of Guymon.

 Politics

 The Oklahoma panhandle is one of the most universally Republican areas of what has become one of the most Republican states in the nation.
 Beaver and Texas counties last supported a Democrat for president in 1948, while Cimarron County last supported a Democrat in 1976.
 In the 2024 U.S. presidential election, the three counties gave a weighted average of 86.1% of their votes to Donald Trump and 12.3% to Kamala Harris, with Trump carrying the state over Harris 66.2% to 31.9%.

-In the 2006 Oklahoma gubernatorial election, the Oklahoma panhandle counties were the only three where the majority voted against the successfully reelected Democratic incumbent, Governor Brad Henry.
+In the 2006 Oklahoma gubernatorial election, the Oklahoma panhandle counties were the only three where the majority voted against the reelected Democratic incumbent, Governor Brad Henry.
 In 2012, Democratic voters in the panhandle voted for Randall Terry, an anti-abortion activist, over incumbent Democrat Barack Obama in the Democratic Presidential primary.